The American Theatre Magazine named the Weitzenhoffer School of Musical Theatre one of the Top 13 Musical Theatre Programs in the nation.

 The Legend of Audra McDonald

 Audra McDonald is the winner of a record-breaking six Tony Awards, two Grammy Awards, and an Emmy Award.
 She was named one of Time magazine’s 100 most influential people of 2015 and received a 2015 National Medal of Arts.
 It was the privilege of OU Musical Theatre to welcome Ms. McDonald to campus and be inspired and enlightened by her.

 Tony Award winning Director/Choreographer Warren Carlyle was a featured guest artist this year.
 Students enjoyed an experience like none other as Carlyle spent several days with students in Master dance classes and intensives.

 As the only School of Musical Theatre in the country, our goal is to provide students the tools for success both on stage and off.
 We are recruiting the top 1% of talented high school seniors for our next freshman class.
 With a Bachelor of Fine Arts (B.F.A.) in Musical Theatre Performance, we offer conservatory-style training and a dynamic university education.

 Bring your passion and grow beyond your expectations.
 Our self-imposed enrollment cap of 50 total majors insures individual development.
 Alumni are performing on Broadway, in National tours, at Regional theatres and in Europe and Asia, demonstrating that this is one of America's premiere programs.

-Admission to the School involves a required On-Campus Callback Audition and Admission to the University of Oklahoma.
+Admission to the University of Oklahoma is required as well as a separate application to the School of Musical accompanied by an audition.
 OU is an equal opportunity institution, reflecting the rich cultural and racial diversity of our country.
 Should you have questions, please contact us at email@example.com.